 5. The battery isn't charging while you drive.

 Your car relies on your battery when you fire up the engine.
 But when your vehicle is running, your battery relies on the alternator to help it stay charged.
-If your alternator isn't working correctly, it can’t power your battery effectively, which can make it hard to start your car even if you were just driving!
+If your alternator isn't working correctly, it can’t charge your battery effectively, which can make it hard to start your car even if you were just driving!

 If your car won't start after driving, there's a chance it might be your alternator.
 Bring your car into a Firestone Complete Auto Care for a diagnostics check to find out what the problem could be.